abond936/My-Journal/docs/Project.md

 - Number of entries (x/y)

 #### Planned Features
+Function
-- Include number of albums (x/y)
+- Include number of entries/albums (x/y)
-- Improved styling
-   - Sidebar title
-   - Show tree
-   - Shrink vertical space
-   - Improved font
+- Fix code to update count

+Styling
 - Slide in/out

-- Add submenu for Entry types
-   - Q&A, Quote, Callout
+- Left arrow

 ❓ Open Questions:
 - Is there a way to navigate by Entry or Album?